The-Bees-Decree-Server/VALKEA/README.md

 - Moved some pieces categories to be with like items
 - Misc things
 - Added several request pieces (OUT OF ROOM NO MORE REQUESTS!
 SORRY)

+v1.2.0

+v1.2.0

+- moar smooth stone.
+- Some house keeping.
+- edited some ugly colliders.
+- Crates localization edit.
+- If your Church Organ explodes, im apologizing in advance.
+It does not like being on the second floor of buildings and is extraordinarily particular about its placement.
+Still working on it.

   <br><br><br>
   <br><br><br>
 <br><br><br>